TheTechRun/Simple-i3/README.md

 **Alt+L** = Lockscreen (light-locker)

+**See ~/.config/i3/config for the rest of the keybinds.**

 ### <ins>TTR Theme Switcher<ins>:
-This comes with 8 built in themes that you can switch on the fly (See Keybinds).
+This comes with 8 built in themes that can be switched on the fly (See Keybinds).
+The theme switcher changes the main color in i3, rofi, dunst, starship prompt, polybar, wallpaper, and GTK themes & icons.

 ![text](https://github.com/TheTechRun/Simple-i3/blob/master/screenshots/Screenshot%201.png)